The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | +16.2% | $0.24 (2015) | $1.08 (2025) |

-SCHW fits growth-and-income investors who want dividend expansion over time rather than a high starting yield.
-The current yield of 1.22% is low (below 2%), and it sits above the 5-year average yield of 0.96%, which means today's entry point offers slightly more income than the historical norm.
-The 11.3% annual dividend growth rate over 14 years is the real draw here.
-The trade-off is clear: The Charles Schwab Corporation stock delivers meaningful dividend compounding, but investors accept a low current income rate to get it.
+SCHW fits growth-and-income investors who prioritize dividend growth over current yield, and the data supports that framing clearly.
+The yield is low (below 2%) at 1.11%, sitting above the 5-year average of 0.84%, which means today's entry point offers slightly more income than the historical norm.
+The 11.3% annualized growth rate over 14 years is the real draw here, not the current payout level.
+Seventeen consecutive years of dividend increases back that growth orientation.
+The trade-off is straightforward: income today is modest, but the payout has compounded at a rate that rewards patience.

 | Payment Date | Amount per Share |